 ✓ My Ether Wallet offers a great, easy-to-use interface and many features that are not available with hardware wallets.

 ✓ Supports ERC-20 tokens

 Cons of MEW when compared to online wallets:

 ✗ Hardware wallets are more secure than MEW wallet and provide different backup options to keep your private key secure

-✗ Unlike MEW wallet, hardware wallets support many cryptocurrencies such as Bitcoin, Ethereum and Litecoin etc.
+✗ Unlike the MEW wallet, hardware wallets support many cryptocurrencies such as Bitcoin, Ethereum and Litecoin, etc.

 Now that we are coming towards the end of this guide, I would like to walk you through the step-by-step process for setting up your own My Ether Wallet.

 MyEtherWallet review – Set up in 5 steps

 Let’s look at the steps you need to follow to set up your wallet on MyEtherWallet.com.